-- With a more academic focus the course offers Level 1 Literacy credits for a range of skills including writing, devising, and performing. - While this course builds on the experience of Year 10 it is not a requirement to have any Drama experience.
+- Level 1 Drama explores different performance styles and themes. - With a more academic focus the course offers Level 1 Literacy credits for a range of skills including writing, devising, and performing. - While this course builds on the experience of Year 10 it is not a requirement to have any Drama experience. - Drama students must be committed to rehearsals outside of class time if they are to achieve all of the available internal assessment credits. - The drama course and number of internal assessments can be altered to suit the needs and abilities of individual students.